sch1m/team-astraios-nasa-24/README.md

 ## Project Summary

 The Seismic Event Detector is a Python application developed to analyze seismic data stored in MiniSEED (.mseed) files.
 The tool employs a combination of signal processing techniques to identify significant seismic events and visualize the corresponding data.
 It effectively tackles the challenge of detecting seismic activities by providing a user-friendly interface that allows for efficient file selection and data analysis.
-This program is crucial for researchers and scientists in the field of seismology, as it aids in the real-time monitoring and analysis of seismic events, contributing to a better understanding of seismic event dynamics on Mars and the moon.
+This program is crucial for contributing to a better understanding of seismic event dynamics on Mars and the moon.

 ## Project Details